 Stepping into revamped Victorian building made a positive first impression.
 From the entrance I peered into the atrium-like Sculpture Court, which has a black and white marble floor.
 Artworks are ranged between the Sculpture Court’s granite pillars.
 Tracey Emin’s neon love poem, For You, is displayed between muscular males in a room that also houses Dame Barbara Hepworth’s Requiem.

 The new third level hosts the three BP Galleries for special exhibitions.
 The first artist to have his work shown in them is the photographer Martin Parr.
-His newly commissioned portrait series, Aberdeen At Leisure, and Think of Scotland will be displayed until 23 February 2020.
+His newly commissioned portrait series, Aberdeen At Leisure, and Think of Scotland was displayed until 23 February 2020.

 The upper storey also houses a café and a small gallery that celebrates work by local artists.
 A seminar room is wedged between two terraces giving views over central Aberdeen.